top of page

 FRAGMENTS | The Little Boy and the Fat Man

-In August, 1945, on the orders of President Truman, the United States dropped atomic bombs on Hiroshima and Nagasaki.
-The bomb on Hiroshima was called "Little Boy" while the bomb on Nagasaki was called "Fat Man".
-Both resulted in the unconditional surrender of the Japanese Empire.
+In August 1945, following the orders of President Truman, the United States carried out the dropping of atomic bombs on Hiroshima and Nagasaki.
+The bomb used in Hiroshima was named "Little Boy," while the bomb used in Nagasaki was known as "Fat Man."
+These devastating acts ultimately led to the unconditional surrender of the Japanese Empire.

-Images: As a result of thermal radiation, the bombings left a permanent souvenir of nuclear shadows.
+Images: As a result of thermal radiation, the bombings left a lasting imprint in the form of nuclear shadows.

 bottom of page